circlesandlines/KibotoVision/README.md

 Built with OpenCV and ffmpeg.

 ## Requirements
-- Python 3.x
+- Python 2.x or 3.x
 - Python OpenCV 3
+- pyautogui
 - ffmpeg

 ## Notes:
 - Check out the `capture_rtp.sh` file for adjusting framerate and stream quality
-- game control server still needed
+- for pyautogui usage, check the sample bot, as well as the [documentation](https://pyautogui.readthedocs.org/en/latest/introduction.html)